pd93/tagger/README.md

   - `overviewRulerColor: string`
   - `textDecoration: string`

-For more details, see the [vscode.DecorationRenderOptions](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions) documenation.
+For more details on styling options, see the [vscode.DecorationRenderOptions](https://code.visualstudio.com/docs/extensionAPI/vscode-api#DecorationRenderOptions) documenation.

 ---